HiroNewf/OSINT-Challenges/README.md

 # OSINT-Challenges
-A group of OSINT Challenges from Hiro (me) & d1r7b46 (stolen with permission).
+A group of OSINT Challenges from Hiro (me) & d1r7b46.

 The current plan is for this repo to constantly update it with new challenges.

 ## Challenge #1 - Pure Bred Pup
-This pure bred dog has a fairly rare trait of double back dewclaws.
+This purebred dog has a fairly rare trait of double back dewclaws.
 What breed is this dog?

-One of the owners of these lovely pups is a popular gaming youtuber who's lets play channel was created on August 21st of 2010.
+One of the owners of these lovely pups is a popular gaming YouTuber who's lets play channel was created on August 21st of 2010.
 What is the name of his fluffy white friend?

-A famous eastern TV show has a character of the same name who wears a yellow suit.
+A famous Eastern TV show has a character of the same name who wears a yellow suit.
 In which episode of the show was this character introduced?

 ![image](https://github.com/user-attachments/assets/674e57b7-344b-4a12-a0bf-2083b6e868ab)